- B.C. Home

 For the purposes of determining the applicable shelter allowance, a family unit includes a child who is not a dependent child and who resides in the parent's place of residence for not less than 40% of each month, under the terms of a court order or an agreement filed in a court in BC.
 [For the legal reference, consult the EA Regulation, Schedule A 4(1) or the EAPWD Regulation, Schedule A 4(1).]

-When calculating the actual shelter costs of a family unit, only the following items may be included:
+When calculating the actual shelter costs of an eligible family unit, only the following items may be included:

 - rent for the family unit's place of residence